Akshat4112/RecipeGenerator/README.md

 2. Machine Learning Model: we have used GPT-2 model and leveraged it using recipe data toi generate recipes on certain ingredients.
 3. API Deployment: It is difficult to run GPT-2 model on a local system, so we have deployed it on EC2 and created the API on it using flask to setup the connection between API and web app.
 4. RelaxNG: We also created RelaxNG schema which is compact and simple and more natural representation of the document's structure.
-5. Python Libraries: We have used various python libraries to support our objective such as pandas, lxml, sklearn, numpy, matplotlib, scipy, keras, tensorflow, transformers and others.
+5. Python Libraries: We have used various python libraries to support our objective such as pandas, lxml, sklearn, numpy, matplotlib, scipy, keras, streamlit, tensorflow, transformers and others.

 ### Tech Stack
 ------------